AlexVOiceover/AlexVOiceover/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=alexvoiceover" alt="alexvoiceover" /></a> </p>

-- 🔭 I’m currently working on **Building an app that fetches data from multiple APIs, enhancing user experience with search and filters.**

-- 🌱 I’m currently learning **JavaScript Concurrency, AWS, Docker, Terraform, Insomnia**

-- 💬 Ask me about **3D Printing, Sound Engineering**
+🤖 Helping Founders and Coders reimagine the future of software development by integrating AI-driven workflows and emerging technologies into training and practice.

+🧠 I’m exploring the intersection of electronics, UAV systems, and software automation, focusing on drone diagnostics and firmware integration.

+🧰 I design and build custom FPV drones and embedded systems using Arduino, 3D printing, and rapid prototyping techniques.

+🎛️ I continue to work as a sound engineer and voice actor, managing international post-production projects for film, TV, and games.

+☁️ Currently levelling up my skills in AWS, Docker, and Terraform to improve automation and infrastructure deployment for future IoT and UAV applications.

-- ⚡ Fun fact **I provided the voice for a Stormtrooper action figure**
+⚡ Fun fact **I provided the voice for a Stormtrooper action figure**

 <h3 align="left">Connect with me:</h3>
 <p align="left">